oVirt/ovirt-site/source/feature/networklabels.html.md

 ` `</labels>

-###### Phase 2 (when UI will use the restapi)
+###### Phase 2 (when UI will use the RESTAPI)

-The user will be able to provide the list of labels per nic via as part of the setupnetworks api:
+The user will be able to provide the list of labels per nic via as part of the setupnetworks API:

 ` `*`/api/hosts/{host:id}/nics/setupnetworks`*